ahdis/ch-ems/input/pagecontent/index.md

 **Download**: You can download this implementation guide in [NPM format](https://confluence.hl7.org/display/FHIR/NPM+Package+Specification) from [here](package.tgz).

+### Must Support
+For the CH ELM exchange format, the [mustSupport](https://www.hl7.org/fhir/profiling.html#mustsupport) flag set to `true` has the following meaning:
+If the sending application has data for the element, it is required to populate the element with a non-empty value.
+If the value is not known, the element may be omitted.

 ### IP Statements
 HL7®, HEALTH LEVEL SEVEN®, FHIR® and the FHIR <img src="icon-fhir-16.png" style="float: none; margin: 0px; padding: 0px; vertical-align: bottom"/>&reg; are trademarks owned by Health Level Seven International, registered with the United States Patent and Trademark Office.